Social history: African-American history

 Black history or African-American history studies African Americans and Africans in American history.
 The Association for the Study of African American Life and History was founded by Carter G. Woodson in 1915 and has 2500 members and publishes the Journal of African American History, formerly the Journal of Negro History.
 Since 1926 it has sponsored Black History Month every February.

 Ethnic history

 Ethnic history is especially important in the US and Canada, where major encyclopedias helped define the field.
 It covers the history of ethnic groups (usually not including Black or Native Americans).

-Typical approaches include critical ethnic studies; comparative ethnic studies; critical race studies; Asian-American, and Latino/a or Chicano/a studies.
-In recent years Chicano/Chicana studies has become important as the Hispanic population has become the largest minority in the US.
+Typical approaches include critical ethnic studies, comparative ethnic studies, critical race studies, Asian American studies, and Latino/a or Chicano/a studies.
+In recent years, Chicano/Chicana studies has become important as the Hispanic population has become the largest minority in the US.